JoshSchuster/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+'.forEach' and '.map' are both advanced array methods. '.forEach' steps through an array but does not return anything. '.map' steps through an array and returns a new array that is filled with the results of the function defined within the '.map' call.
+They both do no change the origional array.

 2. Explain the difference between a callback and a higher order function.

+A higher order function is a function that takes another function as a parameter.
+A callback function is a function that is passed to another function (via the functions parameter(s)).

 3. What is closure?

+Closure is a feature in JavaScript where an inner(nested) function has access to the outer (enclosing) function's variables.

 4. Describe the four rules of the 'this' keyword.

+PRINCIPLE 1: GLOBAL/WINDOW BINDING

+this; //outside any specifc object

+PRINCIPLE 2: IMPLICIT BINDING

+let someObject = {
+  name: "Josh",
+  speak: function () { return "My name is " + this.name };
+// Inside a specific object
+}

+PRINCIPLE 3: NEW BINDING
+function SomeConstructor () {
+  this.name = "Josh";
+  this.speak = function () { return "My name is " + this.name" };
+}
+let someObject = new SomeConstructor(); // "new" creates a new object for "this" to hug.

+PRINCIPLE 4: EXPLICIT BINDING (call/apply)
+someFunction.call(someObject) // Choose some object for someFunction's "this" to hug.

 5. Why do we need super() in an extended class?

+super() refers to the parent class.
+It is used to call the constructor of the parent class and to access the parent's properties and methods.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.